TIGK-Captain-America/app/README.md

 ### A 1.1: The App shall establish a wireless connection with the Robot.
 #### Low level requirement
 1. Bluetooth
-  1.1 Search (Actual:
+  1.1 Search
   1.2 Connect
   1.3 Test

 2. Implemented bluetooth views
   2.1 Bluetooth permission view